libbyschuknight/tid_til/courses_etc.md

   },
 ```

-Installed `live-server` globally
+Installed `live-server` globally:

 `npm install live-server -g`

-Now can have one window that run the script in
+Now can have one window that run the script in:

 `npm run compile:sass`

 And another with for the live-server:

 `live-server`